andrevidela/Research-report/Thesis/index.md

     putStrLn greeting
 ```

-Would result in the error
+Would result in the error:

 ```python
 > There are 0 uses of linear variable name
 ```

-Adding a hole at the end would show.
+Adding a hole at the end would show:

 ```haskell
 let 1 name = "Susan"